pittachalk/manim/README.md

 ## Anaconda Install

 * Install sox and latex as above.
+Sox can be installed on mac using `HomeBrew`.
 * Create a conda environment using `conda env create -f environment.yml`
 * **WINDOWS ONLY** Install `pyreadline` via `pip install pyreadline`.